 Section 1962.8

-[Note: The entire text of sections 1962.8 set forth below is new language in “normal type” proposed to be added to title 13, California Code of Regulations]

-Chapter 1.
-Motor Vehicle Pollution Control Devices

-Article 2.
-Approval of Motor Vehicle Pollution Control Devices (New Vehicles)

-Section 1962.8.
 Warranty Requirements for Zero Emission and Batteries in Plug-in Hybrid Electric 2026 and Subsequent Model Year Passenger Cars and Light-Duty Trucks

-Proposed Regulation Order

-Title 13, California Code of Regulations

-Adopt Section1962.8 of title 13, California Code of Regulations, to read as follows:
+Section 1962.8

+[Note: This version of the draft Proposed Regulation Order is provided in a tracked changes format to improve the accessibility of the regulatory text.
+This version is a staff draft, not an authoritative version for this proposed rulemaking, not being proposed for adoption, and not being released for public comment.
+This is subject to change.
+Official proposed (15-day) changes and an explanatory notice will be released for public comment at a later date.]

 1962.8.
-Warranty Requirements for Zero Emission and Batteries in Plug-in Hybrid Electric 2026 and Subsequent Model Year Passenger Cars and Light-Duty Trucks
+Warranty Requirements for Zero-Emission and Batteries in Plug-in Hybrid Electric 2026 and Subsequent Model Year Passenger Cars and Light-Duty Trucks

 Applicability.

-This section shall apply to 2026 and subsequent model year zero-emission vehicles and plug-in hybrid electric vehicles certified for sale in California.
+This section shall apply to 2026 and subsequent model year zero-emission vehicles certified for sale in California.

+The requirements for a battery warranty in subsection (c) shall also apply to 2026 and subsequent model year plug-in hybrid electric vehicles certified for sale in California.
+Plug-in hybrid electric vehicles are not subject to the requirements under subsections (d) through (l) and instead are subject to the requirements of California Code of Regulations (CCR), title 13, sections 2035 through 2149, for emission warranty and warranty reporting.
+For the required warranty rate and information reports required for the battery warranted under subsection (c), manufacturers may elect to report through the provisions of this section in lieu of CCR, title 13, sections 2141 through 2149 and may submit information electronically under subsection (m).

 Definitions.
-For the purposes of this section, the following definitions shall apply, in addition to those definitions in California Code of Regulations (CCR), title 13, section 1962.4, and incorporated test procedure.
+For the purposes of this section, the following definitions shall apply, in addition to those definitions in CCR, title 13, section 1962.4, and incorporated test procedure.

 “Authorized service network” means all the service and repair providers that are warranty stations.